Horton Court: Brooke

 The following mural tablet exists in the south transept of Old Sodbury Church:

 "In memory of Fitzherbert Brooke of Stanshaw Court Esq. who died MDCCCXXV (1825) in the 49th year of his age.
 Also Theresa-Francis, relict of the above who died March 6th MDCCCXXX (1830) aged 51.
 And of their eldest son, Fitzherbert-Hartley who died in the 18th year of his age, November 15th 1830."

 Richards

 Horton Court passed to his grandson Sir Frederick Richards (1833–1912), Admiral of the Fleet, who had married his daughter Lucy Fayle Brooke (d.1880), which marriage was without progeny.
 Richards made extensive alterations in 1884.

 Wills

 In 1937 Horton Court was purchased by Miss Hilda Proctor Wills (1880-13/5/1946), daughter of Sir George Alfred Wills, 1st Bt of Blagdon (1854–1928) by his wife Susan Britton Proctor (1856–1904).
 She was thus a member of the Bristol-based Wills family, proprietors of the Imperial Tobacco Company of Bristol.
-At her death in 1946 she bequeathed the property to the National Trust in memory of her nephew Sir George Peter Vernon Wills, 3rd Baronet of Blagdon (1922–1945), of the Coldstream Guards, killed in action in Italy in 1945.
+When she died in 1946, she left the property to the National Trust in memory of her nephew Sir George Peter Vernon Wills, 3rd Baronet of Blagdon (1922–1945), of the Coldstream Guards, who had been killed in action in Italy.

+Filming

+Horton Court has been used as a filming location in several television series including the BBC's Poldark, The Living and the Dead and Wolf Hall.